drbroad/jq.InfiniteSlide/README.md

 Lots of things need to be added:

   - Remove the coupling to images, both within variable names and jquery selectors
-  - Look at removing jquery dependency - pure js babye, yeah!
+  - Look at removing jquery/widget factory dependency - pure js babye, yeah! ( http://shichuan.github.io/javascript-patterns/ )
   - Add config for wrapper container and the inner container
   - Create a less file for the css dependency
   - Destroy method: make one